'Perfect timing': New UAE visa-on-arrival rule for Indians to help meet winter travel demand

 Some agents are expecting an increase of up to 17 per cent in business

-Travel agents in the UAE have welcomed the move by the Federal Authority for Identity and Citizenship, Customs and Ports Security (ICP) to provide more Indian nationals with visa-on-arrival to the country.
+Travel agents in the UAE have welcomed the move by the Federal Authority for Identity and Citizenship, Customs and Ports Security (ICP) to provide more Indian nationals with visas on arrival in the country.

+“We are expecting our business to go up by at least 15 to 17 per cent with this move,” said Praveen Chawdhary from Saffron Travel and Tourism.

-“And it comes at a great time too because between November and March is the peak travel season.
+“It comes at a great time, too, with the peak travel season falling between November and March.
 There are several groups of people who will be flying to Europe to visit their families.
-Now, these people will choose to transit through the UAE and stay here for a day or two before
+Now, these people will choose to transit through the UAE and stay here for a day or two."

-“My sister lives in Dubai and she had been asking me to transit through the UAE when returning from Italy,” he said.
-“However, I didn’t want to take the additional hassle of getting the visit visa so I refused.
+“My sister lives in Dubai and she has been asking me to transit through the UAE on our way back to India from Italy,” he said.
+“However, I didn’t want to take the additional hassle of getting the visit visa, so I refused.
 Today, as soon as the news came out, she messaged me.
-Since it is visa on arrival, my wife and I are seriously considering spending a week in Dubai on the way back.
+Since it's visa-on-arrival, my wife and I are seriously considering spending a week in Dubai.
 It is definitely a good move that has come at the perfect time for me.”

-According to Safeer, the demand for transiting through the UAE is extremely popular.
-“From November to March, on an average we arrange tour packages for at least 50 families per month who transit through Dubai before or after their trip to EU or UK,” he said.
-“This will increase with the new rules.”
+“From November to March, we usually arrange tour packages for at least 50 families per month.
+They would transit through Dubai before or after their trip to the EU or the UK,” he said.
+“This number of bookings will increase with the new rules.”

-Praveen said that the visa on arrival option for those holding US tourist and residency visas is extremely popular to.
+Praveen said the visa-on-arrival option for those holding US tourist and residency visas is extremely popular, too.
 “In the last month, we alone have seen close to 60 Indian families who have chosen to transit through the UAE and spend some time here during their trip to the US,” he said.

 “Earlier, Etihad Airways even had an offer which allowed people to take a journey break in the UAE when flying to or from the US.
 That was also extremely popular.
 I commend the government’s decision to expand the scope of this programme as it will definitely bring in more tourists to the country.”